Heritage Tree Details

 Quercus garryanna

-This Oregon White Oak reflects the early practice of using landmarks as survey markers for poperty boundaries.
+This Oregon White Oak reflects the early practice of using landmarks as survey markers for property boundaries.
 With time, these original markers have disappeared.
-The Witness Tree served as a survey marker for the southeast corner of the Claiborne C. Walker donation Land Claim.
-The original markings scribed into the tree’s trunk on July …
+The Witness Tree served as a survey marker for the southeast corner of the Claiborne C. Walker donation Land …

 Read More